Exploring GPS data

 A hiking function

-Better estimation of a hiking function is left to a later notebook (see Estimating a hiking function).
+Better estimation of a hiking function is left to later notebooks (see Estimating a hiking function and Refining hiking functions).

 gps_data_plus |>